History of Afghanistan: Timurid Empire

 Timurid Empire at its greatest extent in about 1405 CE.

 Timur (Tamerlane) incorporated much of the area into his own vast Timurid Empire.
 The city of Herat became one of the capitals of his empire, and his grandson Pir Muhammad held the seat of Kandahar.
 Timur rebuilt most of Afghanistan's infrastructure which was destroyed by his early ancestor.
 The area was progressing under his rule.
 Timurid rule began declining in the early 16th century with the rise of a new ruler in Kabul, Babur.

 Timur, a descendant of Genghis Khan, created a vast new empire across Russia and Persia which he ruled from his capital in Samarkand in present-day Uzbekistan.
 Timur captured Herat in 1381 and his son, Shah Rukh moved the capital of the Timurid empire to Herat in 1405.
-The Timurids, a Turkic people, brought the Turkic nomadic culture of Central Asia within the orbit of Persian civilisation, establishing Herat as one of the most cultured and refined cities in the world.
+The Timurids, a Turco-Mongol people, brought the Turkic nomadic culture of Central Asia within the orbit of Persian civilisation, establishing Herat as one of the most cultured and refined cities in the world.
 This fusion of Central Asian and Persian culture was a major legacy for the future Afghanistan.
 Under the rule of Shah Rukh the city served as the focal point of the Timurid Renaissance, whose glory matched Florence of the Italian Renaissance as the center of a cultural rebirth.
 A century later, the emperor Babur, a descendant of Timur, visited Herat and wrote, "the whole habitable world had not such a town as Herat."
 In 1500 CE, Babur was driven out of his home in the Ferghana valley.
 By the 16th century western Afghanistan again reverted to Persian rule under the Safavid dynasty.

 Modern era (1504–1973)

 Mughals, Uzbeks, and Safavids

-A miniature from Padshahnama depicting the surrender of the Shia Safavid garrison of Kandahar in 1638 to the Mughal army of Shah Jahan commanded by Kilij Khan.
+Surrender of the Safavids under Mihrab Khan to the Mughal general Qulij Khan Turani at the Siege of Bost (1638).

 In 1504, Babur, a descendant of Timur, arrived from present-day Uzbekistan and moved to the city of Kabul.
 He began exploring new territories in the region, with Kabul serving as his military headquarters.
 Instead of looking towards the powerful Safavids towards the Persian west, Babur was more focused on the Indian subcontinent.
 In 1526, he left with his army to capture the seat of the Delhi Sultanate, which at that point was possessed by the Afghan Lodi dynasty of India.
 After defeating Ibrahim Lodi and his army, Babur turned (Old) Delhi into the capital of his newly established Mughal Empire.